timescale/docs/use-timescale/data-tiering/tier-data.md

 including `JOIN`s, work as usual.

 This section describes how to tier data in the Timescale console.
-For information abotu manually tiering and untiering your data, see the [self-hosted data tiering][self-hosted-data-tiering] section
+For information about manually tiering and untiering your data, see the [self-hosted data tiering][self-hosted-data-tiering] section

 ## Turn on data tiering

-You can turn on data tiering from the Services Overview page in the Timeascale console.
+You can turn on data tiering from the Services Overview page in the Timescale console.

 <Procedure>